Olivetti typewriters: Lettera 32 (1963)

-The Olivetti Lettera 32 is a portable mechanical typewriter designed by Marcello Nizzoli for Olivetti in 1963 as the successor of the popular Olivetti Lettera 22.
+The Olivetti Lettera 32 is a portable mechanical typewriter designed by Marcello Nizzoli (with Adriano Menicanti and Natale Capellaro) in 1963 as the successor of the popular Olivetti Lettera 22.
 The Lettera 32 was also very popular amongst writers, journalists and students.

 The typewriter is sized about 34x35x10 cm (with the carriage return lever adding about 1–2 centimeters in height), making it portable at least for the time's standards, even though its 5.9 kg weight may limit portability somewhat.

 The Lettera 32 did not come with a manual but with an instruction card.

 Mechanics

-The Lettera 32 is a downstrike typebars typewriter.
+The Lettera 32 is a downstrike typebar typewriter.
 The typebars strike a red/black inked ribbon, which is positioned between the typebar and the paper by a lever whenever a key is pressed; a small switch located near the upper right side of the keyboard can be used to control the strike position of the ribbon, in order to print with black, red, or no ink (for mimeograph stencils).

 Ribbon movement, which also occurs at every keypress, automatically reverses direction when there is no ribbon left on the feed reel; two mechanical sensors, situated next to each wheel, move when the ribbon is put under tension (indicating ribbon end), attaching the appropriate wheel to the ribbon transport mechanism and detaching the other.

+Its mechanical components were used as the basis for the Valentine model.

 Keyboard

 The keyboard uses QWERTY, AZERTY and various other layouts.
 Apart from the typing keys, the keyboard includes a space bar, two shift keys, a caps lock, a backspace key, margin release key, paragraph indentation key and a tab-stop set/unset key.

-As was common in older typewriters, it lacks the number 1, which is supposed to be substituted by the lowercase l.
+As was common in older typewriters, it lacks the number 1(but the Olivetti Lettera 10 has it), which is supposed to be substituted by the lowercase l.